The big 111 reveal: Is this New Zealand's new non-emergency number?

 As well as 111, motorists can use *555 to alert police to poor driving, but there is currently no other number people can call for non-emergency events.

-When questioned what the new number might be, the Herald was told police wouldn't be commenting until Friday's much anticipated unveiling.
+When questioned what the new number might be, the Herald was told police wouldn't be commenting until Friday's much-anticipated unveiling.

 However, in an unscientific investigation, the Herald called all triple digit numbers and found a 000 number was automatically diverted to 111.
 (The only other one that worked was Spark's 777 mobile phone helpdesk).